Skip to main content

 Learning outcomes

-• An understanding of appropriate and relevant, fundamental and applied mathematical and statistical knowledge, methodologies and modern computational tools.
+Upon successful completion of this course, you will have a comprehensive understanding of and technical competence in fundamental and applied mathematical and statistical knowledge, methodologies and modern computational tools.

 Career outcomes